MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nf-indexsrv-iwordbreaker-init.md

 ### -param fQuery [in]

+Type: <b>BOOL</b>

-Indicates the mode in which a word breaker operates. <b>TRUE</b> indicates query-time word breaking. <b>FALSE</b> indicates index-time word breaking.
+Flag that indicates the mode in which a word breaker operates. <b>TRUE</b> indicates query-time word breaking. <b>FALSE</b> indicates index-time word breaking.

 ### -param ulMaxTokenSize [in]

+Type: <b>ULONG</b>

-The maximum number of characters in words that are added to the WordSink.
-Words that exceed this limit may be truncated.
+Maximum number of characters in words that are added to the <a href="https://msdn.microsoft.com/220FCAE5-D22D-45ED-9689-E78C0D8E0BB3">IWordSink</a>.
+Words that exceed this limit are truncated.

 ### -param pfLicense [out]

+Type: <b>BOOL*</b>

-A pointer to an output variable that receives a value that indicates whether there are license restrictions for this <a href="https://msdn.microsoft.com/994befe1-e258-4c0a-b3a9-b5968e13456c">IWordBreaker</a> implementation. <b>TRUE</b> indicates that the stemmer is restricted to authorized use only. <b>FALSE</b> indicates that this implementation can be used freely.
+Pointer to a variable that receives a flag indicating whether there are license restrictions for this <a href="https://msdn.microsoft.com/36c46931-5c5c-4ab9-9291-60ad93cebbf0">IWordBreaker</a> implementation. <b>TRUE</b> indicates that the stemmer is restricted to authorized use only. <b>FALSE</b> indicates that this <b>IWordBreaker</b> implementation can be used freely.

 ## -returns

+Type: <b>HRESULT</b>

 This method can return one of these values.